-The Shadow Theatre of Anaphoria Island, like the island itself, prides itself in being a home where the marginalized, the obsolete, the exiled and the extinct finds a new safety.
-It finds gratification in allowing itself to be a meeting place of different symbolic and cultural elements dealing with contemporary spiritual and social concerns through craziness, myth, politics, spirits, live music and where immagination and an 'adult' world need not be separate realms.
+The Shadow Theatre of Anaphoria Island, like the island itself, prides itself in being a home where the marginalized, the obsolete, the exiled and the extinct find a new safety.
+It is a meeting place of different symbolic and cultural elements dealing with contemporary spiritual and social concerns through craziness, myth, politics, spirits and live music on original instruments.
+Here the imagination and an 'adult' world need not be separate realms.

-Jariss Shead , Terumi Narushima, Hayley Carrick, Josh Mills, Jess Boyle, and Kraig Grady - Director
+Jariss Shead , Terumi Narushima, Hayley Carrick, Josh Mills, Jess Boyle, Jiahong Zhao, and Kraig Grady (Director)

 The Shadow Theatre of Anaphoria appears to be the first shadow company to use puppets from a wide range of shadow puppet traditions.
 Anaphoria accepts each as an exile, allowing their characteristics to widen as they encounter others in similar positions.
 Out of great respect, we are careful to protect these from becoming a mere secularization of sacred objects.

 While always making their own puppets for more than 15 years, the last few years have found a focus on our own puppet designs to bridge the gap left by traditional sources.
 Some of the least represented and differentiated puppets have been female puppets which we have pursued to broaden.
 Another focus has been the extinct and near extinction of many animals has caused us to preserve what we can of them.
 Our activities have also extended into installations that include many of the important artifacts of the company which has now relocated to Wollongong, Australia.
 We are interested in expanding our numbers and activities.
 To be added to our e-mail announcement list or expressions of interest